 Public Health Sector

-A core component of aligned systems in which sectors share a mutual understanding and commitment to a vision and priority outcomes.
+A feature of aligned systems in which sectors share a mutual understanding and commitment to a vision and priority outcomes.

 Social Determinants of Health